 However, evidence issued by ASIC suggests the pandemic fueled more risk to investors and therefore expedited the timeline.

-In this article, we’ll explore the changes and potential impacts to retail investors, the origin story behind these changes, what industry insiders felt about the plans and how it may impact the industry going forward.
+In this article, we’ll explore the changes to ASIC Forex Regulations and potential impacts to retail investors, the origin story behind these changes, what industry insiders felt about the plans and how it may impact the industry going forward.

 Article Key Points: